 The truth of her death seems to be settling slowly for us both.
 Maybe that’s the mercy of grief.
 While the brunt of it hits hard right away–the body breaking down, the breath rattling, the breath stopping, the burying–all of it is a blur, an unprocessed blip and blam.
 It takes time for death to actually settle into your bones and your blood cells, your nervous system and memory, and into your dreams at night.
 Mama isn’t dead in my dreams yet.
 And I’m glad.
 She’s a living presence in them still, even when the dream isn’t about her.
 I feel sure that eventually my brain will catch up to reality.
 And in the same way my grandboys have made their appearance in my dreams a few months after their births, mama will disappear in them eventually because of her death.
 But in the meantime, there’s this little mercy.
 This slow settling.

 Along with the stabs of amnesia-joy and the little heartbreaks, Chuck and I laughed a lot last week, and we mostly laughed at Mama.
 I don’t think she’d mind.
 When we moved her bedroom furniture away from the walls so that he could get a ladder closer to the crown molding to paint, we realized that she had painted around the furniture when she wanted to change the paint color rather than behind it.
 Why didn’t she simply move the furniture and paint the walls behind?
 When seen through the double lens of our mother’s expedience and thriftiness, it seems clear: when she moved to this home 12 years ago, she was 80.
 The furniture would have been too heavy to move by herself once it’d been placed.
-She didn’t want the inconvenience of asking someone for help; she would have to submit to someone else’s timetable.
+She didn’t want the inconvenience of asking someone for help; she would have to submit to their timetable.
 Painting around the furniture would have made sense then and also appealed to her thrifty self, as she would have been delighted to think she was saving paint by not using it needlessly behind the furniture.
-When we made this same wall-painting-shortcut discovery in every room of her house, we decided that hiring painters made sense.
+When we made this same wall painting shortcut discovery in every room of her house, we decided that hiring painters made sense.

 As with the painting, Mama was always doing something her way, without asking for help.
 We see the results of her work now and marvel, not because the work is necessarily well done, but because it was courageously done.
 It doesn’t escape us that she climbed a rickety extension ladder to do the sponge painting by hand in her 12 foot high ceiling kitchen, or to rig the Christmas candle in the equally high ceiling window over her front door, or to hang the lace curtains she had made herself for every window of her new home, including the ones high up in the garage.
 It doesn’t escape us because Chuck climbed the same ladder, taking down the same candle and painted the ceiling above that high window, terrifying me as he threw caution to the wind, the realization coming over me that he had inherited Mama’s tenacity, determination, and, dare I say it, stupidity?
+Yes, I dare.

 The skil saw story reminded us of the time when she decided that Chuck’s backyard had too many trees in it, and she offered to cut them down for him.
-Stacy was wise to Mama and specifically said, “Don’t cut down these trees by my kitchen window.
+Stacy was wise to Mama and specifically said, “Don’t cut these trees by my kitchen window.
 They’re dogwoods.”
 The next day, Chuck and Stacy left Mama alone at their home.
 There was a saw in the garage.
 Need I say more?
 The dogwoods and all the rest of the extraneous trees were gone by the time they got home.